 Let’s face it, even with the best systems in place, there’s only so much one person can do.
 Before you hit your capacity and potentially experience burnout, learn about the concept of the “buyback” principle.
 This is an investment made to buy back your most valuable resource: your time.

 Earlier we talked about how just 30 minutes per day of returning calls and performing other admin tasks adds up to 10 hours per month.
 When you invest in automation, you can essentially buy back 10 hours of your time for as little as $29… and your time is worth way more than this!

-With one small investment, you can not only buy back your time, you will feel the relief of being more organized, and put more money in your pocket by reducing no-shows and automating your email marketing.
+With one small investment, you can not only buy back your time, but you will also feel the relief of being more organized, and putting more money in your pocket by reducing no-shows and automating your email marketing.
 In addition to online booking, here are a few ways that ClinicSense can automate your tedious admin tasks: